hashicorp/terraform-provider-google/website/docs/r/bigquery_routine.html.markdown

   d the order of values or replaced STRUCT field type with RECORD field type, we currently cannot suppress the recurring diff this causes.
 As a workaround, we recommend using the schema as returned by the API.

+* `return_table_type` -
+  (Optional)
+  Optional.
+Can be set only if routineType = "TABLE_VALUED_FUNCTION".
+  If absent, the return table type is inferred from definitionBody at query time in each query that references this routine.
+If present, then the columns in the evaluated table result will be cast to match the column types specificed in return table type, at query time.

 * `imported_libraries` -
   (Optional)